Packards Corner station: History

 Packards Corner was not made accessible during the initial 2001–03 round of Green Line station renovations.
 In 2019, the MBTA listed Packards Corner as a "Tier I" accessibility priority.
 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
-By December 2022, design for Packards Corner and four other B Branch stops was 30% complete, with construction expected to last from fall 2023 to mid-2024.
+Design for Packards Corner and four other B Branch stops was 30% complete by December 2022.
+By November, construction was expected to begin at Packards Corner in spring 2024, ahead of other B Branch stations.

+A design shown in March 2024 called for the platforms to be rebuilt at their current locations, with a new track crossing and crosswalk to the west sidewalk at the south end of the station.
+In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including Packards Corner.

+Additional stops were added to the B branch project in 2024.
+As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.